hyperledger/firefly/README.md

 [![Hyperledger FireFly Architecture Overview](./doc-site/docs/images/firefly_architecture_overview.jpg)](https://raw.githubusercontent.com/kaleido-io/firefly/main/doc-site/docs/images/firefly_architecture_overview.jpg)

-## Start contributing to Hyperledger FireFy
+## Start contributing to Hyperledger FireFly

 There are lots of places you can contribute, regardless of whether your skills are front-end, backend-end, or full-stack.